Tetrahedral Geometry from Areas

-Independently in 2005, motivated by purely classical geometric considerations, McConnell \cite{M05}, in work published only on a private website in 2012, considered a notion equivalent to the medial parallelogram, which he termed ``pseudofaces'', the quadrilateral obtained by projecting the tetrahedron onto a plane, which (albeit described differently in his paper) may be taken without loss of generality to be the plane containing the medial parallelogram.
+Independently in 2005, in work published only on a private website in 2012, McConnell \cite{M05} considered a notion equivalent to the medial parallelogram, which he termed ``pseudofaces,'' the quadrilaterals obtained by projecting the tetrahedron onto a plane, which (albeit described differently in his paper) may be taken without loss of generality to be the plane containing one of the medial parallelograms.
 The medial parallelogram is then the Varignon parallelogram \cite{V31} of McConnell's pseudoface, its area being exactly half that of the pseudoface.
 Thus the relation, discovered by McConnell, corresponding to that cited above is simply that the sum of the squares of the face areas is the sum of the squares of the pseudoface areas.

-Considerations of what sort of quantum geometry we were constructing led to the classical problem of recovering the shape of a tetrahedron from its oriented areas.
+There was then the interesting question of whether the classical limit of the spin geometry was really ordinary point set geometry.
+This led to the classical problem of recovering the shape of a tetrahedron from its oriented areas.
 Along the way, we will see that the (bi)vector area elements of the medial parallograms contain the same information as sums of the (bi)vector elements of the faces, and thus contain information about the dihedral angles.
 Recovering the shape of the tetrahedron reduces to finding its six edge lengths.

-Aspects of this paper, in particular our new proof of the relation involving sums of squared areas, can be thought of as ``using physics to do math,'' although on a much more modest scale than, say, Gromov-Witten theory.
+Aspects of this paper, in particular our new proof of the relation involving sums of squared areas, can be thought of as “using physics to do math,” an idea popularized by Edward Witten.

 It is the purpose of this note to show explicitly how any six of the seven inequivalent areas thus associated with a tetrahedron determine the dihedral angles, face angles, and finally the edge lengths, thus completely determining the geometry of the tetrahedron.